lightning/bolts/02-peer-protocol.md

 Upon reconnection when `channel_reestablish` is exchanged and `option_simplified_update` is negotiated:
+  - If it has sent `commitment_signed` on the other peer's turn without receiving `yield`:
+    - MUST NOT consider that `commitment_signed` sent.
   - If a node sent `next_commitment_number` which exceeds its received `next_revocation_number`, that node's turn is unfinished.
   - If exactly one node's turn is unfinished, it is their turn, otherwise the turn starts with the peer with the lesser SEC1-encoded node_id.
   - If a node's turn was unfinished:
-    - That node MUST retransmit the same updates as their previous turn, except omitting `update_fee` if their previous turn mixed `update_fee` and other updates.
+    - That node MUST retransmit the same updates as their previous turn.
-    - The receiving node MAY close the channel if it receives different updates to the previously unfinished turn (except `update_fee` as above).
+    - The receiving node MAY close the channel if it receives different updates to the previously unfinished turn.

 #### Rationale